Introduction to Minnesota Slot Machine Casino Gambling in 2020

 - West: North Dakota Slots and South Dakota Slots

-Each of the links above will take you to my state-specific blog for that bordering state to Minnesota.
+Each of the links above will take you to my blog for that neighboring U.S. state to Minnesota.

 Payout Returns in Minnesota

-Per tribal-state gaming compacts, the minimum and maximum payout returns for slot machines are 80% and 95%, respectively, over the lifetime of the game.
+As written into tribal-state gaming compacts, the minimum and maximum theoretical payout for slot machines are 80% and 95%, respectively, over the lifetime of the game.

-Further, video keno and similar games specifically called out in these compacts have a theoretical payout percentage requirement of no less than 75% applied to each number of spots marked per wager.
+Further, video keno and similar games specifically cited have a theoretical payout requirement of no less than 75% applied to each number of spots marked per wager.

-Video games of chance affected by player skill such as video poker and video blackjack, have a minimum and maximum payout return of 83% and 98%, respectively, again over the lifetime of the game.
-These limits assume optimal play of these skill-based games.
+Video games of chance affected by player skill such as video poker and video blackjack have a minimum and maximum payout return of 83% and 98% again over the lifetime of the game.
+These limits assume optimal play.

-Summary of Minnesota Slot Machine Casino Gambling 2018
+Summary of Minnesota Slot Machine Casino Gambling in 2020

-In summary, Minnesota slot machine casino gambling consists of 19 tribal casinos with video machines including video slots.
-Otherwise, no slot machines are offered in Minnesota.
+Minnesota slot machine casino gambling consists of 19 tribal casinos with video-style slot machines.

-Minimum and maximum payout return limits are 80% and 95% for video slot machines.
+Minimum and maximum theoretical payout limits are 80% and 95% for video slot machines.
 Video keno has a lower payout return limit of 75%.
-For skill-based games such as video poker and video blackjack, these limits are instead 83% and 98% but assume a perfect playing strategy for optimal play.
+Skill-based games like video poker and video blackjack are instead 83% and 98%, but assume a perfect playing strategy for optimal play.
+No return statistics are publicly available.

 Annual Progress in Minnesota Slot Machine Casino Gambling